tnkteja/AppleManApple/README.md

 ## Chrome crawling
 Nostalogic missing the chrome.
 I am about to install it.
 And I need to open my downloads folder.
 First I thought to look at the file manager for downloads folder in the bottom task bar.
 But it could also be on the teminal in the unix folder setting.

 Later I found a arrow pointing to the browser downloads folder icon besides the url bar.
-Installed it
+Installed it.

 ## Setting up the Mailbox

 This looked fine, I clicked on the Mail icon nothing seemed to open, then I open a mailbox from menu and started the wizard.

 ## Setting up a printer

+## Store for your
+As a developer I intend to use slack.
+I tried to install thorugh app store.
+Out of nowhere it asks me associate an apple id with the store.
+And takes to the payment section - mandatory :open_mouth: -  for entereing the credit card details.

 ## References